Additional pension contributions (APC)

 How can I apply?

-To apply for APCs, download the APC form from our website or from the LGPS extra pension calculator and send this to us via our contact form or through the post
+To apply for APCs, download the APC form from the LGPS website (available via the LGPS extra pension calculator) and send this to us via our contact form or through the post

 What happens to my APCs when I retire?